jrmcgarvey/node-v4/lessons/99IntroductionToDatabasesAndSQL.md

 ```
 Before printing out the first row, we want to print a header row with the column names.
 That metadata is in `cursor._result.fields`.
 This is an array of FieldInfo objects, each of which contains the column name and the data type.
 The code above extracts the names with a map(), joins the resulting array with tab characters in between, and then prints out that header line.
 As for the rows, we have an array of values.
 We'd like to join them up -- but we have to use map() again, to convert them all to strings, or the join would give an error.
 Then we join the array of values and print that out too.

 Ok, try this code out.
 One tip: On the free plan, Neon doesn't keep the data long term.
 The tables stay, but not the data.
-You can run the `load-db.js` again to reload the data as needed.
+You can run the `load-db.js` program again to reload the data as needed.

-The interaction with the database happens when a query() statement occurs -- or perhaps, with a cursor, when the subsequent cursor.read() occurs.
+Interaction with the database happens when a query() statement occurs -- or perhaps, with a cursor, when the subsequent cursor.read() occurs.
 The SQL statement used above is a SELECT, but in the next lesson, we'll get to a bunch of others: INSERT, UPDATE, DELETE, BEGIN, END, ROLLBACK, and in each case, client.query() is the method used to execute them.

 ### **Parameterized Queries**